polyverse-appsec/vs-boost/internal_readme.md

 If you want to debug the Boost Service API locally, go into the User settings (JSON) in the Visual Studio Code UI/settings and add the following line:
 ```
-    "polyverse-boost-notebook.localServiceDebug": "true"
+    "polyverse-boost-notebook.cloudServiceStage": "local"
 ```
-Or you can set the value to false to disable.
-Note that a restart of visual studio may be required, since this setting is only read at startup.
+Or you can set the value to "dev" or "prod" or anything else for non-local.
+This takes effect immediately at runtime for all future calls - affecting ALL calls.

-This will use localhost port/IP address for the Boost Service API.
+Local service will use localhost port/IP address for the Boost Service API.
 This is useful if you are making changes to the Boost Service API and want to test the Client side local.
+Use the Boost lambda server.py shim for local service debugging

 ### Fault Injection for Boost Service API
 Add this setting to the User Settings (JSON) in the Visual Studio Code UI/settings to inject faults into the Boost Service callouts